Abscissa/DAuth/README.md

 }
 ```

-The above code stores randomly-salted password hashes, using the default hashing digest, in a forward-compatible ASCII-safe text format (mostly a form of Base64).
-The hash digest (ex: "SHA1") is stored as part of the ```hashString```, so if you upgrade to a different hashing digest, any existing accounts using the old digest will automatically remain accessible.
+The above ```setPassword``` uses DAuth to store randomly-salted password hashes, using the default hashing digest (currently SHA-512), in a forward-compatible ASCII-safe text format (mostly a form of Base64 and similar to [crypt(3)](https://en.wikipedia.org/wiki/Crypt_%28C%29) but more readable and flexible).
+The hash digest (ex: "SHA512") is stored as part of the ```hashString```, so if you upgrade to a different hashing digest, any existing accounts using the old digest will automatically remain accessible.

+The above ```validateUser``` function is automatically compatible with all supported DAuth-style and crypt(3)-style string formats - not just whatever ```setPassword``` happens to be using.
+But if you wish to restrict the accepted formats and encodings, you can eeasily do that too.

-The passwords are mutable strings for a reason: DAuth stores passwords in a type named ```Password```.
-This is a reference-counted struct that automatically zero'd out the password data in memory before replacing the data or deallocating it.
+You may have noticed the passwords are mutable character arrays, not strings.
+This is for a reason: DAuth stores passwords in a type named ```Password```.
+This is a reference-counted struct that automatically zero's out the password data in memory before replacing the data or deallocating it.
 A ```dupPassword(string)``` is provided if you really need it, but this is not recommended because a string's memory buffer is immutable (and usually garbage-collected), and therefore can't be reliably zero'd out.
+Ultimately, this helps you decrease the likelihood of raw passwords sticking around in memory longer than necessary.
+Thus, with proper care when reading the password from your user, your user's passwords may be less likely to be exposed in the event of a memory-sniffing attack on your program.

 To ensure compatibility with both existing infrastructure and future cryptographic developments, nearly any aspect of the authentication system can be customized: